My specialist experience working with young people with SEN to develop trusting and meaningful relationships;

 When working with my private tuition students, many of whom are preparing for exams, I not only teach the necessary content and skills but also focus on developing their study skills including planning, note-taking, revision strategies, time management, problem-solving, and critical thinking.

 In every lesson, my aim is to improve children’s confidence in their learning and their overall self-esteem, as I believe this should be an integral part of all learning.
-I use rewards, encouraging language, and praise all achievements, no matter how small.
-This approach helps create a positive and motivating environment where children feel valued and supported.
+Making sure the content is engaging and at a suitable level to the learner helps to boost confidence.

 I teach a large variety of children each week, in both groups and 1:1, so I make sure I design engaging sessions that inspire a genuine love of learning.
 I do this by including games, songs, and activities that keep every child motivated and actively involved.
 Additionally, I incorporate a variety of tools and resources to ensure that each child can access the work in a way that suits their individual needs.
 By tailoring my approach, I create a stimulating and enjoyable environment that fosters curiosity and a positive attitude towards education.

-I always aim to create sessions that build a child’s confidence and sense of control by setting clear, personalised goals that support their growing independence.
-For example, I might encourage them to start a familiar task without help, follow a short checklist to stay on track, or take responsibility for setting up their own learning space.
-Over time, I introduce small steps like letting them choose the order of activities or use timers to manage their own breaks.
-I make sure to offer plenty of praise and encouragement, keep routines predictable, and acknowledge every bit of progress.
-These strategies help them gradually take more ownership of their learning and feel proud of what they can do on their own.
+I always aim to create sessions that build a child’s confidence and sense of control, for example, I might encourage them to start a familiar task without help, follow a short checklist to stay on track, or take responsibility for setting up their own learning space.
+In addition, letting them choose the order of activities or use timers to manage their own breaks helps increase autonomy and develop independence.